 In July 2011, Mr. Vance was elected by his peers to serve as President of the District Attorneys Association of the State of New York for the 2012 term.
 Mr. Vance also serves as co-chair of the New York State Permanent Commission on Sentencing.

 Mr. Vance was born and raised in Manhattan, and is a graduate of Yale University and Georgetown University Law Center.
-He and his wife live on the Upper West Side, and have two grown children.
+He and his wife, Peggy McDonnell, currently reside on the Upper West Side and have two grown children.